LeoIta/Angular/README.md

 Last option allow you to create / destory a component programmatically, using source code, with just a method.

 Let's see more details in [component-programmatically-creation.md](./src/documentation/component-programmatically-creation.md)

+## Modules

+Angular modules are containers for a particular block of code that adheres to the same functionality.

+The role of an Angular module is to group all the artifacts of an Angular application that share common functionality.

+A typical Angular application contains at least a main module called `AppModule` that is defined in the `app.module.ts`.

+Let's see more details in [modules.md](./src/documentation/modules.md)

+You can read more also in the [AngularDocumetation](https://angular.io/guide/ngmodules)